ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 -------------------

-If I had to rate the current state of the relationship between the SRU team and Ubuntu uploaders, it’d have to be “poor”.
+If I had to rate the current state of the relationship between the SRU team and Ubuntu uploaders, it'd have to be "poor".
 How to measure?
 Consider the number of further questions, review changes requested, and rejects.
 Quantitatively, the accept rate is perhaps not as important as the total amount of uploader and SRU reviewer time spent compared to